JakubRumpca/Playwright-Store/TEST_CASES.md

 - Go to the online store's login page URL (https://www.saucedemo.com/).
 - Login to the user (standard_user).
 - sort products by name in descending order.
+- verify that the active sorting option is "Name (Z to A)".
-- verify that the first product on the list is T-Shirt (Red).
+- verify that the first product on the list is "T-Shirt (Red)".
 - sort products by name in ascending order.
+- verify that the active sorting option is "Name (A to Z)".
-- verify that the first product on the list is Sauce Labs Backpack.
+- verify that the first product on the list is "Sauce Labs Backpack".

 ### Expected Results:
 - The user successfully logs in and is redirected to the homepage.